According to the news, cyber libel cases are on the rise as victims of online harassment also increases.

 The anti bullying law only cover minors and students, but the cybercrime law included cyber libel as a punishable act per revised penal code.
 Albeit one degree higher, because the use of social media and the internet amplifies the effect of libel.

-For your reference, please look for these elements in the posts that affect you, these are the elements of (cyber) libel.
+For your reference, please look for these elements in the posts against you, these are the elements of (cyber) libel.

 - Qualifier: The use of the internet